 the final pay period is the year ending with the last day of membership; however, one of the two immediately preceding years can be used if higher.

-if a member is subject to a reduction or restriction in pay in the 10-year period before leaving the Scheme, they can choose to have their final pay calculated as the best consecutive three years’ pay in the last 13 years.
+if a member is subject to a reduction or restriction in pay in the 10-year period before leaving the Scheme, they can choose to have their final pay calculated as the best average pay in three consecutive years out of the last 13 years.

 The reduction or restriction of pay in the second bullet point above can be for a variety of reasons.
 These include but are not limited to, where the member chooses to be employed with the same employer at a lower grade (or with less responsibility) or as result of a job evaluation exercise.